TDAILab/tutorial-template/docs/source/usage.rst

 Initialize Project
 ------------
-the home page of the project page
+Click the home page of the project page, and you enter github credential.

-→ fill up github credential
+After you fill out the form, you click the green "Initialize Project" button.

-→ Click Initialize Project button
+A few minutes later, this message will be displayed on the page.

 .. _target to image: